dotnet/docs/docs/csharp/tutorials/generate-consume-asynchronous-stream.md

 [!code-csharp[FinishedPaging](../../../samples/csharp/tutorials/AsyncStreams/finished/IssuePRreport/IssuePRreport/Program.cs#YieldReturnPage)]

-You can also remove the declaration of `finalResults` earlier in this method, and the return statement that follows the loop you modified.
+You can also remove the declaration of `finalResults` earlier in this method and the `return` statement that follows the loop you modified.

 You've finished the changes to generate an async stream.
 The finished method should resemble the code below: